-A Canadian geologist, geophysicist, journalist and conservationist, Susan R. Eaton explores the world’s oceans—from Antarctica to the Arctic—in the snorkel zone, a unique land-sea-ice-air interface where charismatic animals and snorkelers co-mingle.
+A Fellow of the Royal Canadian Geographical Society, Susan explores the world’s oceans—from Antarctica to the Arctic—in the snorkel zone, a unique land-sea-ice-air interface where charismatic animals and snorkelers comingle.

-Ten years ago, Susan suffered a scuba diving trauma that landed her in a hyperbaric chamber and ended her 30-year diving career.
-Undaunted, her up-close-and-personal relationship with the ocean (which had included teaching diving) didn’t end in the hyperbaric chamber.
-She’s snorkeled with chatty belugas Hudson Bay, migrating salmon in Haida Gwaii, and with darting penguins and charging leopard seals in Antarctica.
+Twelve years ago, Susan suffered a scuba diving trauma that landed her in a hyperbaric chamber for three days, ending her 30-year diving career.
+Undaunted, her up-close-and-personal relationship with the ocean—which had included studying marine biology and teaching scuba diving—didn’t end in the hyperbaric chamber…

 Email Susan: firstname.lastname@example.org

 Susan’s GoFundMe Campaign: https://www.gofundme.com/